danielnotary/ipnd_python_quiz/README.md

 -Once in the quiz, you should see the most updated version of the quiz displayed after each answer you type.
 If you get it wrong, nothing will change.
-If you get it right, all the instances of that answer will be displayed in the updated version (makes for better readability!).
+If you get it right, all the instances of that answer will be displayed in the updated version (makes for better readability).

 -If you misspell or fat-finger an answer, fear not!
 You have 5 tries per question to type it right.
 Answers aren't case-sensitive, either.